By Rakiya A,Muhammad

 Due to the family’s financial circumstances and her husband’s illness, the mother of five—four girls and one boy—discloses that her daughters had stopped attending school.

-A rights advocate, Halima Ibrahim, underscores the necessity for thorough project execution to achieve the desired results.
+A rights advocate, Halima Ibrahim, emphasizes the importance of thorough project execution to achieve the desired results.

 “Despite policies aiming for progress, entrenched mindsets and systemic inefficiencies impede their implementation,” she notes.

-The United Nation Girls Education Initiative defines the Education Sector Plan as a comprehensive strategic document that offers a vision for the schooling system and identify ways to achieve it.
+The United Nations Girls’ Education Initiative defines the Education Sector Plan as a comprehensive strategic document that provides a vision for the education system and outlines the steps to achieve it.

-It notes Gender Responsive Education Sector Planning (GRESP)as the vehicle for achieving this vision as it identifies gender barriers within education system and ensures that strategies and polices ate in place to address them through the Education Sector Plan.
+It notes Gender Responsive Education Sector Planning (GRESP) as the vehicle for achieving this vision, as it identifies gender barriers within the education system and ensures that strategies and policies are in place to address them through the Education Sector Plan.

 This report was published with collaborative support from Impact House and System Strategy and Policy Lab (SSPL).